zokugun/vscode-explicit-folding/docs/rules/begin-continuation.md

 ## `continuation`/`continuationRegex`

+Starting the first line of the folding region, each line must match the properties `continuation` or `continuationRegex`.
+One of the properties is required.
+The last line of the folding region may not match the properties `continuation` or `continuationRegex`.

-The properties `continuation` and `continuationRegex` are allowing single-line comments to contain line-continuation character.
-One of them is required.
+It's allowing single-line comments to contain line-continuation character.

 ```
 "cpp": {